-Now that you have learned the basics of art, it is time for you to plan your own work of art.
-In a notebook, answer the following questions about your own personality.
+Now that you have learned the basics (parts of a film, a time for you to plan your own work etc.) in a notebook, answer the following questions about your own personality.
 You can use a mind map for your autobiography too.
 Use the questions below to help you.

-• Who are your best friends? • Who do you like to be around? • What activity/background elements would inform your personality? • What kind of books do you feel comfortable using in this representation (e.g. classical, watercolor)?
+• Who are your best friends?
+Why do you like their artwork? • What are your hobbies? • What activity/background elements would inform your artwork? • What kind of books do you feel comfortable using in this representation (e.g. classical, watercolor)?

-DO
+DO MHSER